 An approved undergraduate baccalaureate degree plan must be on file with the Registrar's Office before students with 64 or more semester hours of credit can be cleared for registration.
 Each student is responsible for a knowledge of and adherence to regulations governing registration, withdrawal, degree plans, graduation requirements, and the payment of tuition and fees.
 Once a student begins a degree program at Houston Baptist University, it is expected that the student will complete the degree requirements at Houston Baptist University.
-The University reserves the right to refuse credits from other institutions toward completion of degree requirements at Houston Baptist University Registrar in advance of matriculation and will be granted only in extreme circumstances.
-(See Undergraduate Transfer Credit and Off Campus Requests).
+The University reserves the right to refuse credits from other institutions toward completion of degree requirements at Houston Baptist University for the student who has already begun a degree program.
+Permission must be secured from the University Registrar in advance of matriculation and will be granted only in extreme circumstances.
+(See "Undergraduate Transfer Credit" and "Off Campus Requests").